 This allows the user to set the current time and date.
 The Bloodhound has an integrated Real Time Clock (RTC) that will keep the current time and date even when the power is turned off to the Bloodhound.
 There is a small watch battery on the brain board that keeps the RTC alive.
 This battery also allows for storage of some other non-volatile and non-critical information such as depth, HOBBS timer, and packet counter.
-If you remove the watch battery for more than a couple of minutes, prepare to give a call to correct some of the lost non-critical data.
+If you remove the watch battery for more than a couple of minutes, prepare to call Tech Support to correct some of the lost non-critical data.
 If you lose time frequently on power down, it is time to replace it.
 This battery is expected to last about 5 years.
-The part number is on the battery and a replacement can be found at Radio Shack or other electronics outlet.
+The part number is on the battery and a replacement can be found at many local stores or online (Energizer ECR1220 3v Lithium, replaces CR1222).